emacsway/emacsway.github.io/_sources/about.txt

 .. * `Ascetic ORM <https://bitbucket.org/emacsway/ascetic>`_ (owner) - a lightweight Python datamapper ORM

 * JavaScript
-    * `Store.js <https://github.com/emacsway/store>`_ (lead contributor) - a super lightweight implementation of Repository pattern for relational data and composed nested aggregates.
+    * `Store.js <https://github.com/emacsway/store>`_ (lead contributor) - a super lightweight implementation of Repository pattern for relational data and aggregates.
 The library allows you to use Domain-Driven Design (DDD) on client-side as well as reactive programming. (`canonical repo <https://github.com/joor/store-js-external>`__).

 Articles